brentmartin/CodeSchool/Try_jQuery/Lesson-5/readme.md

 ##5.4 CSS II
 _250 PTS_
 Let's set the font-weight to bold as well by passing in a JavaScript object to the css() method.

+##5.5 Show Photo
+_250 PTS_
+Let's see what the tour page would look like if we showed the .photos on mouseenter as well.
+Try using the show() method here to make it visible.